 You can say “thank you” in any way that feels right for you, that’s appropriate to the nature of the relationship.
-Maybe you’ll take your manager out for a drink, or sport for a really nice dinner.
-Maybe you’ll buy a round of drinks for everyone on your team.
-Maybe you’ll buy a formal thank-you card from a nice stationery store, and write your appreciate by hand.
-Maybe it’s a nice box of chocolates that she can take home to her family.
+It could be sending them a box of chocolates, or buying a gift card; gift-giving is still constrained based on our limited ability to interact (in another era, it would be a round of drinks, or a dinner — soon! this can hopefully happen again soon!).
+Maybe you’re the type to buy a formal thank-you card from a nice stationery store, and write your appreciate by hand.
 Obviously the minimum would be a well-crafted email but our opinion is that this moment deserves more.
 Reflect on this person.
 Take some time to think of something meaningful to say.
 Do more than just thank them.
 Tell them what you appreciate about them.
 Share some way that they helped you to develop and grow.
 Include a small reference to something that they may not even have recognized that was meaningful for you.
 Make it specific, and personal.
 Highlight their value to you in some way.
 Make it explicit.

 Or if that all seems like too much, then at least be sure you directly communicate your gratitude and appreciation.
 Do what feels right to you, based on the nature of the relationship you have with him or her as an individual.

 Don’t believe us on the difference it can make?

 Underrated: Sending a follow-up to someone who has helped you (e.g. made an intro, gave advice, etc) on how things went.
 I received two email updates out of the blue and it completely made my day.